 5. Stainless Steel Restoration: Because many of our customers use their centrifugal pumps to produce food, cosmetics or pharmaceuticals, we make sure all stainless steel surfaces are clean and polished.
 And, if any stainless-steel component – the like the impeller, for example – is worn or damaged, we replace it.

 6. Stripping and Re-painting: We put this part of the process near the end, not because it isn’t important, but because it doesn’t matter how our pumps look if they don’t work right.
 That being said, when it’s time to re-paint a centrifugal pump, we do so using high-quality epoxy paint to extend the life of the paint job, giving you more bang for your buck.

 7. Final Testing & Shipping: It’s one thing for a pump motor to work properly when we run it without a load on the bench.
 But, that doesn’t tell us anything about how it will run when it’s doing the heavy lifting on your production line.
 That’s why all of our reconditioned stainless steel centrifugal pumps go through a final round of testing designed to simulate the stress of pumping a low-viscosity product.
 If everything checks out, it gets prepped for shipment and loaded onto a truck at no additional cost to our customers.
 But if not, the pump doesn’t leave our facility until it passes.

 Learn More About Reconditioned Centrifugal Pumps from Zwirner Equipment

 Located in Hartsville, TN, we have more than 30 years of experience serving a variety of industries requiring sanitary grade stainless-steel equipment.
-Learn more about our reconditioned centrifugal pumps or contact us today for a quote.
+Shop our current inventory of stainless steel reconditioned centrifugal pumps or contact us today for a quote.